10 Reasons You May Not Want to Work at PD

 Insistence on health 🫁

-If you don’t take care of your health, PD might not be your cup of tea.
+If you don’t take care of your health, don’t apply for a PD gym membership.

-Our top core value is improving health — physical, mental, and emotional.
+Our #1 core value is improving health — physical, mental, and emotional.
 We’re motivated by health science, which recognizes how physical health influences mental and emotional wellness, how body health impacts brain function, and how overall fitness affects performance.
-Health matters to us because at the core of our work is strategic creativity, which is a serious pro sport of the brain.
-Like competitive sports, it demands high stamina, endurance, and focus to sustain the clarity and vigour of insights, ideas, and decisions.
+Health matters to us because at the core of our work is strategic creativity, which is a serious pro-sport of the brain.
+Like competitive sports, it demands high stamina, endurance, and focus to sustain the clarity and vigour required for insights, ideas, and decisions.
 A frequently asked question here is:

 What are you doing to improve your health?